fivefan/fflow-site/fflowsite/resources/public/docs/readme.md

 ## Coding tools
-FramerFlow has decent coding features to help you better.
+FramerFlow has decent coding features to serve you better.

 * ES6 with type annotation
 * Modules